shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 - Paul Bloom
   - Psycholinguistics, Developmental Psychology
-  - How Pleasure Works: The New Science of Why We Like What We Like Madsen Pirie - How to Win Every Argument: The Use and Abuse of Logic
+  - How Pleasure Works: The New Science of Why We Like What We Like
+- Madsen Pirie - How to Win Every Argument: The Use and Abuse of Logic
+- Timothy Leary - Psychedelic Psychologist
 ---

 # Science